lefayjey/linWinPwn/README.md

     - ldapdomaindump enumeration
     - Delegation information extraction
     - GPP Passwords extraction
-    - Enumeration for WebDav and Spooler services on DC
+    - Enumeration for WebDav and Spooler services on DCs
-    - Check for zerologon, petitpotam, nopac, ADCS, ldap-signing
+    - Check for zerologon, petitpotam, nopac weaknesses
+    - Extract ADCS
+    - Check if ldap-signing is enforced
+    - Check mssql privilege escalation paths
     - Extraction of MachineAccountQuota of user, and all users' descriptions
     - LAPS and gMSA dump
 - Module kerberos